 Early in their study of psychology, majors obtain experience in planning and conducting research and in writing about their findings — skills necessary for independent research in their junior and senior years.

 Before psychology majors take more advanced courses, they are required to take a course in statistics and experimental design.
 Here, they learn the basic principles of descriptive statistics, inferential statistics, and experimental design.
-In the upper-level writing-intensive courses, students apply this knowledge to intensive study of such areas as learning and motivation, memory and cognition, and developmental psychology.
+In the upper-level writing-intensive courses, students apply this knowledge to intensive study of such areas as perception, memory and cognition, social psychology, and developmental psychology.

 In addition to the required courses, majors may also select from a broad range of non-laboratory courses, including neuroscience, clinical methods, and psychological testing.